Implementing the PWA discipline requires enhanced discovery skills and evolved roles within the L&D team in collaboration with:

 - Evaluate current assessment tactics and needs analysis methods.

-- Observe Instructor-led Training (ILT) and/or Virtual (VILT) if sessions available.
+- Observe Instructor-led Training (ILT) or Virtual (VILT) if sessions available.

 - Determine degree of sharing legacy training content across current state delivery venues.

-- Degree of integration of performance assets and performance insights in formal training content and delivery venues.
+- Degree of integration of performance suppport assets in formal training content and delivery venues.

 Is the PWA Discipline right for your L&D team?